lenarddome/afunccoll/README.md

 # Rules

-Because it is not only for programmers, but for anyone using these languages for writing experiments, doing data analysis...
-I came up with some rules to make everything tidy.
+I came up with some rules to make everything tidy, because it is not only for programmers, but for anyone using these languages for writing experiments, doing data analysis...

 * **Filenames** should be straightforward, contain no spaces and have less then or equal to 12 characters,